oracle-livelabs/adb/shared/adb-data-safe/adb-data-safe.md

 ## Task 1: Enable Oracle Data Safe in a region of your tenancy

+> **Note**: If you are running this workshop in an **Oracle LiveLabs sandbox** hosted environment, please skip Tasks 1 through 3, as their steps have already been performed for you in the hosted environment.

 As a tenancy administrator or an Oracle Data Safe administrator, enable Oracle Data Safe in a tenancy region.

-> **Note**: If you are performing this workshop in your own tenancy and not in an Oracle LiveLabs hosted environment, and Oracle Data Safe is already enabled in the desired region of your tenancy, you can skip this task.

 1. In Oracle Cloud Infrastructure, at the top of the page on the right, select the region of your tenancy in which you want to enable Oracle Data Safe.
 Usually, you leave your home region selected, for example, **US East (Ashburn)**.